IUPAC-InChI/InChI/INCHI-1-TEST/docs/README.md

 ## Regression tests

 Regression tests investigate if the output of the current development version matches the reference output of a previous release.
-In other word, regression test are meant to detect problems with the stability of the InChI.
+In other word, regression test are meant to detect problems with the stability of the InChI across versions.
 In the image below, the 1st and 2nd run represent tests runs that are conducted after some alternations to the codebase.
 On the first run, the output matches the reference.